shivanisorte/BookHub/README.md

 <hr>

-When the device is not connected to the internet, the app asks the user to either exit or connect to the internet by opening the settings.
+When the device doesn't have network connection, the app asks the user to either exit or connect to network by opening the settings.

 ![SC2 Video](med/4.gif)